MoreiraCN/Assembling_Illumina_sequences/README.md

 SPAdes is a assembly toolkit that contains various assembly pipelines.
 In this second step the best assembly, evaluated by QUAST analisys, will be reassembled with SPAdes.

-- Command line used: sh script_reassembly_SPAdes available at [GitHub page](https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_reassembly_SPAdes.sh)
+- Command line used: sh script_reassembly_SPAdes, available at [GitHub page](https://github.com/MoreiraCN/Assembling_Illumina_sequences/blob/main/script_reassembly_SPAdes.sh)

 **Input data:**